How does the school know if learners need extra help?

-If staff are concerned about your child’s progress, they may call you to discuss this and consider more ways to support the child.
-You will also have the opportunity to discuss your child’s progress during parent review meetings and through regular contact with your child’s keyworker, form tutor and/or pastoral manager.
+If staff are concerned about your child’s progress they may call you to discuss this and consider more ways to support the child.
+You will also have the opportunity to discuss your child’s progress during parent review meetings and through regular contact with your child’s keyworker, pastoral manager and/or form tutor.

 If it is felt that additional support will be required for the longer term we may decide to initiate a statutory assessment.
-At all points in this process parent/carer views will be sought and incorporated into the plan.
-If your child has a statement or Education, Health and Care Plan (EHCP), an annual review will be held in accordance with the guidance in the Special Educational and Disabilities Code of Practice.
+At all points in this process parent views will be sought and incorporated into the plan.
+If your child has an Education, Health and Care Plan (EHCP), an annual review will be held in accordance with the guidance in the Special Educational Needs and Disabilities Code of Practice.

 How does the school ensure that teaching staff are appropriately trained to support my child’s additional needs?